 A BLP will not apply if you're a new Member transferring from another private health insurer or to existing Members changing their level of hospital cover, as long as you transfer within 63 days of ceasing your previous cover.
 If you have not served the full waiting periods under your previous health insurance, you will need to serve the balance of those waiting periods before you'll be able to claim entitlement to any benefits in a private or public hospital.

-A BLP will apply on the above hospital treatments or procedures for new members joining Top Hospital Cover for the first time, or to members re-joining after a break in your private hospital cover longer than 63 days.
+A BLP will apply on the above hospital treatments or procedures for new members joining Comprehensive Hospital Cover for the first time, or to members re-joining after a break in your private hospital cover longer than 63 days.
 In these cases, you will need to serve the hospital waiting periods, after which the BLP will apply to the remaining period, up to the first 24 months of membership.

 After the BLP has elapsed, you will be entitled to full benefits for these treatments in a private or public hospital.